Ian144/Ian144.github.io/ADTs.md

 ### Comparing the overall size difference of FIX4.4 generated code in FsFIX, QuickFixJ and QuickFixN

-A simple measure of consiceness, that counts the number of non-whitespace, non-line terminator characters in FIX4.4 generated code for FsFIX, QuickfixJ and QuickfixN.
+A simple measure of conciseness, that counts the number of non-whitespace, non-line terminator characters in FIX4.4 generated code for FsFIX, QuickfixJ and QuickfixN, for roughly equivalent functionality.

 FsFIX:      1,688,059